Getting Real at Jeju

 Scrubbing It Off

 Leaving the heat of the saunas, it felt perfect to splash my face with water from the cold tub.
-Then it was time to soak in the hottest of the tubs to prepare my body for a scrub, which I was combining with a 30-minute massage, shampoo, and cucumber facial mask, all for $80.
+Then it was time to soak in the hottest of the tubs to prepare my body for a scrub, which I was combining with a 30-minute massage, shampoo, and cucumber facial mask.
 Sarah encouraged me to call my service provider “Emo,” which means aunt in Korean.

 Emo started scrubbing one leg, continued all the way up to my neck, and then came back down again to the other leg.
 Then she had me flip onto my back so she could do the same thing on the front side of my body.
 Then she flipped me onto each side.
 The whole procedure was startling, but ultimately invigorating.